pncnmnp/Cook-It-Off/README.md

   <i>Omelette in a pan, using <a href="https://labs.openai.com/">Dall-E</a></i>
 </p>

-_Join us in an adventure, as I teach you how to cook an omelette with the lovely music of Johann Strauss II playing in the air._
+_Join me in an adventure, as I teach you how to cook an omelette with the lovely music of Johann Strauss II playing in the air._

 _- Gordo Ramo, Michelin star chef_